Daytona Tortugas: Chicago Cubs

-Prior to 1993, the Chicago Cubs were affiliated with the Winston Salem Warthogs, a Class A team that played in the Carolina League.
+Prior to 1993, the Chicago Cubs were affiliated with the Winston Salem Spirits, a Class A team that played in the Carolina League.
 At the end of the 1992 season, the Cubs decided to move their Class A affiliate to Florida.
 The Florida State League originally assigned the transplanted Cubs team to play at Baseball City Stadium in Davenport.
 However, Jordan Kobritz, the new owner and general manager of the minor league franchise, wanted the team to play in Daytona Beach instead.
 Negotiations to bring the Cubs to Daytona Beach went on for a couple of months and were completed just in time to start the new season.

 The Daytona Cubs opened their first season on the road, sweeping the Vero Beach Dodgers, two games to zero.
 The home opener was scheduled for April 12.
 Jackie Robinson Ballpark was sold out on opening night.
 Chelsea Clinton, President Clinton's daughter, was invited to Daytona to throw the opening pitch.
 The young Ms. Clinton could not attend due to a family medical emergency, and Daytona Beach Mayor Larry Kelly and FSL President Chuck Murphy threw the ceremonial opening pitches instead.
 The Cubs' public address announcer led fans to sing "Go, Cubs, Go", although with slightly altered lyrics (substituting "Daytona" for "Chicago").
 The Daytona Cubs won their home opener 5–2 against the Sarasota White Sox, the Class A affiliate of the Chicago White Sox who left Daytona Beach five years earlier.